 It’s no secret that keen environmentalists love talking about composting.
-Here’s five reasons why it’s a key factor for sustainability and features prominently in green debates.
+Here are five reasons why it’s a key factor for sustainability and features prominently in green debates.

 1. Composting reduces landfill waste and incineration, and therefore emissions.